 6. Finished Basement

-Much like an attic conversion, finished basements add more usable square footage to your home and often result in energy savings.
+Much like an attic conversion, finished basements add more usable square footage to your home.
+They also often result in energy savings.
 Plus, finishing your basement can also protect your home from water damage in the future.
-This helps you avoid expensive repairs, but also extends the life of your home by protecting its foundation and structure.
+This helps you avoid expensive repairs.
+It also extends the life of your home by protecting its foundation and structure.
 On top of that, remodeling or finishing your basement can average a 90% ROI.

 7. Replacement Windows & Doors

 There are plenty of benefits of new windows and doors.
 At the very least, they insulate your home better and tend to result in reduced energy bills.
-In addition to looking better and increasing comfort, replacement windows and doors tend to deliver a 75-90% average return on investment.
+In addition to looking better & increasing comfort, replacement windows & doors tend to deliver a 75-90% average return on investment.

 In the current housing market in the Mid-Atlantic, replacement doors tend to offer a higher ROI than replacement windows on average.
-But, this will vary from house to house and both options are home improvement projects that offer a substantial improvement to your home, which is just one of the reasons to replace your doors and windows.
+But, this will vary from house to house.
+Both options are home improvement projects that offer a substantial improvement to your home, which is just one of the reasons to replace your doors and windows.

 8. Deck, Patio, or Sunroom Addition

-Adding a deck or patio to your home tends to improve the overall appearance of your home and it also gives you a new way to enjoy it too.
+Adding a deck or patio to your home tends to improve the overall appearance of your home.
+It also gives you a new way to enjoy it too.
 A deck, patio, patio enclosure, or sunroom addition gives you a new space to enjoy the outdoors and entertain.
-An enclosure or sunroom addition also adds usable square footage to your home, which increases the value.
+An enclosure or sunroom addition also adds usable square footage to your home.
+This options also increases the value of your home.
 Depending on the area and type of addition, the return on investment for these projects can average 90%.